tea2code/make-it-hit/README.md

 #### Player

 The player must always have a mass unequal zero.
 If it is set to zero it will be overriden with one.
 The player mass affects how all/most of the forces act.
+A negative mass will inverts most of the forces.

 - *object* -- The player object.
 See below.
 Currently only circles are supported.
 Required.